What Can You Do With a Doctoral Degree in Nursing?

 Career Options for Graduates of Nursing Doctoral Degree Programs

-Nursing Doctor of Philosophy (Ph.D.) and Doctor of Nursing Practice (DNP) programs are for registered nurses who want to advance in the field.
+Doctor of Philosophy (Ph.D.) in Nursing and Doctor of Nursing Practice (DNP) programs are for registered nurses who want to advance in the field.
 Careers available to graduates will depend on the type of degree program they complete, though options range from teaching and research careers to advanced practice nursing positions.
 Additional details and career info for Ph.D. and DNP programs are outlined below.

 Doctor of Philosophy in Nursing